A Service Agreement is a different document to your NDIS Plan.

 The NDIS Plan explains what you want to do, what your goals are, and the support you need to achieve your goals.

 A Service Agreement outlines the working relationship you have with your service provider.
-It says you and your service provider both agree on the supports you will receive and how these supports will be delivered.
+It outlines how you and your service provider both agree on the supports you will receive and how these supports will be delivered.

 Many registered providers will have their own terms and expectations.
-In other cases, your Plan Manager and Support Coordinator will likely be able to provide you with a template.
+In other cases, your Plan Manager and Support Coordinator will likely be able to provide you with a simple NDIS service agreement.

 - Supports to be included